 As Christians, we seek to build the Kingdom of God and to live out our faith in action, sharing the love of Christ and working for greater social justice throughout the world.
 We do this is through the daily lives of all who are part of our church community, in our work, our participation in the life of the wider community, in charities, politics and among our neighbours.

 As a Church, we also strive to respond to needs around us, to be thinking, committed and environmentally responsible.
 We seek to creatively share the love of God with our neighbours through the arts, music and local outreach initiatives.
 We support local, national and international causes, and we seek to develop strong relationships with the groups we support.
-We select charities which we can support each year through our giving, our special collections at Christmas and other times, and through our May Fair.

 We are a 'Greener' church, seeking to reduce our impact on the environment as well as sharing awareness of green issues.